abilian/hop3/README.md

 - [Rui Carmo](https://github.com/rcarmo) (and other Piku contributors) for the original Piku.

 - [Abilian](https://www.abilian.com/) is the company behind Nua and Hop3.

+### REUSE Compliance

+> * Bad licenses: 0
+> * Deprecated licenses: 0
+> * Licenses without file extension: 0
+> * Missing licenses: 0
+> * Unused licenses: 0
+> * Used licenses: AGPL-3.0-only, CC0-1.0, MIT, CC-BY-4.0
+> * Read errors: 0
+> * files with copyright information: 125 / 125
+> * files with license information: 125 / 125
+>
+> Congratulations!
+Your project is compliant with version 3.0 of the REUSE Specification :-)

 ## What's the story behind the name?